dstein64/pyfms/README.rst

 Requirements
 ------------

-PyFactorizationMachines supports Python 2.7 and Python 3.x.
+`pyfms` supports Python 2.7 and Python 3.x.

 Linux and Mac are supported.